 The SA/SEA shows that the impact of the Minerals and Waste Local Plan on sustainability has been taken into account, and the most appropriate options for the plan have been taken forward.
 The plan seeks to direct development to the most appropriate locations for that type of development, setting out policies and allocating sites, to deliver sustainable development for minerals and waste in West Berkshire.
+The Proposed Main Modifications to the MWLP have been reviewed in light of the SA/SEA and they do not impact on the SA/SEA objectives, or result in a change in the outcome of the SA/SEA.

-If you require this information in an alternative format or translation, please call 01635 42400 and ask for the Minerals and Waste Planning Policy Team.
+If you require this information in an alternative format or translation, please call 01635 519111 and ask for the Minerals and Waste Planning Policy Team.

-West Berkshire Council Development and Planning
+West Berkshire Council Development and Regulation

-Council Offices Market Street Newbury RG14 5LD T: 01635 519111 F: 01635 519408 E: mwdpd@westberks.gov.uk www.westberks.gov.uk/mwlpps
+Council Offices Market Street Newbury RG14 5LD T: 01635 519111 F: 01635 519408 E: mwdpd@westberks.gov.uk www.westberks.gov.uk/mwlpmm